Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 “In the end, you should be able to mute the music and the sound effects retain a musical quality on their own.”

-During the final mix, decisions get made (see our other blog post.)
-What stays, what goes, what needs to shift.
-But he says the dance foley is usually very helpful because it brings the songs to life without fighting against the music tracks
+During the final mix, decisions get made (see our other blog post.).
+What stays, what goes, and what needs to shift.
+But he says the dance foley is usually very helpful because it brings the songs to life without fighting against the music tracks.

 Mark points to Descendants: The Rise of Red as a clean example of this method.